Connecting through social media.

-But more than that, we have shared life’s ups and downs, and we have trusted that, even though we are miles apart (she lives in Australia), the bond we have is more about the joy in meaningful conversations as we get to know each other than it is about art.
+But more than that, we have shared life’s ups and downs, and we have trusted that, even though we are oceans and continents apart, the bond we have is more about the joy in meaningful conversations as we get to know each other than it is about art.

 In many ways, the relationships we have with our online circle of friends imitate those in real life.

 There are friends in whom we confide because we share the same values while there are others who give us strength through their insights, or because of the goodness of their hearts.